miha-stopar/crypto-notes/algebraic_geometry.md

 We see that hte problem of classifying algebraic curves up to birational equivalence is a geometric aspect of the natural algebraic problem of classifying finitely generated extension fields of k of transcendence degree 1 up to isomorphism.
 Also, it turns out any finite transcendence degree extension has a geometric interpretation.

+## Closed subsets of affine space

+From Shafarevich [6], section 2.1: there have been changing views on the basic object of study in algebraic geometry: projective or quasiprojective varieties, abstract algebraic varieties, schemes or algebraic spaces.

+The definition of a closed set was given above.
+Any open set U where x ∈ U is called a neighbourhood of x.
+The intersection of all the closed subsets of X containing a given subset M ⊂ X, is closed.
+It is called the closure of M and here denoted by M~ (standard notation use line over M).
+A subset M is dense in X if X = M~.

+### Regular functions on a closed subset

+Let X be a closed set in the affine space A^n over the field k.

+Definition: A function f defined on X with values in k is regular if there exists a polynomial F(T) with coefficients in k such that f(x) = F(x) for all x from X.

+The definition of a coordinate ring K[X] for a variety X was given above.

+Examples of coordinate rings:

+(Shafarevich) Example 1.9: Let X ⊂ A^2 be given by the equation x * y = 1.
+Then K[X] = k[x, 1/x], and it consists of all the rational functions in x of the form p(x)/x^n with p(x) a polynomial and n >= 0.
+(Note that k[x,y]/(x*y - 1) isomorphic k[x, 1/x])

+TODO

 ## Dimension

 Definition: The dimension of a variety V defined over k~ is the transcendence degree of its function field k~(V) over k~.
 The dimension of an algebraic set is the maximum of the dimensions of its irreducible components.